This post was originally published in November 2016.

 The heat has truly arrived and we spend so much more time outside now.
 Even my office has moved outside – I am sitting on the patio writing this, with a tall glass of ice tea and a very welcome breeze in my hair.
-Our entertaining has also moved outside, with lanterns and candles adoring the patio and garden in the evening.
+Our entertaining has also moved outside, with outdoor lanterns and candles adorning the patio and garden in the evening.
 It’s just beautiful and really gets you in the mood for a party.

 My sister and her family came to visit on the weekend, and while the kids were in the pool we decided to get creative!
 She first made these lanterns for her 40th and I thought they were so cute that we just had to try them.
 It’s really quick to make and you can easily customize them to suit your decor.
-I think these frosted lanterns are the perfect little mood-creators for a summer party!
+I think these frosted lanterns are the perfect little mood-creators for a summer party with cake!

 Watch the video tutorial here!